feather-rs/feather/docs/src/quill/getting-started.md

 [rustup-init.exe](https://win.rustup.rs/i686) \
 then follow the onscreen instructions.

-## Install `cargo-quill`
+## Install Quill
-Second you are should install the `cargo-quill` CLI utility.
+Second you are should install the Quill utility.

-To install `cargo-quill` run the following in your terminal.
+To install Quill utility run the following in your terminal.
 ```sh
 cargo install cargo-quill
 ```